 Top 22 NBA Players Who Didn’t Go To College

-Unlike the earlier years, drafting high school students into the NBA has become more prevalent.
+Unlike in the mid-1990s through 2005, drafting high school students directly into the NBA is no longer allowed under the current eligibility rules.
 Although early drafting is an unadvisable practice, it has proven to be effective for some draftees over the years.

 A large number of NBA high school draftees have scaled through the supposed turmoils of early drafting.
 You might be familiar with some of them or even idolize them.